phyletica/lab-protocols/3rad-protocol.md

 ### 9. Bead Cleanup
-1. Pool P5-P7 PCR products into single tube
+1. Pool P5-P7 PCR products into single tube.
 2. Mix pooled sample with 1X Speedbeads and briefly vortex.
 3. Allow sample to sit for 1 minute.
 4. Place sample on magnet stand until solution is completely clear and magnets have been drawn to the side of the tube.
 5. Carefully remove pipette solution from tube.
-6. Wash sample twice with 500 &micro;L of 70% ETOH
+6. Wash sample twice with 500 &micro;L of 70% ETOH:
     1. Add 500 &micro;L of 70% ETOH to tube and let sit for 1 minute.
     2. Carefully pipette ETOH from tube.
     3. Repeat once.
     4. Use toothpick to remove remaining drops of ETOH and let stand until no ETOH remains.
-7. Re-suspend in 35 &micro;L 10mM [Tris-HCl Buffer Solution](https://phyletica.github.io/lab-protocols/tris-hcl.html)
+7. Re-suspend in 25 &micro;L 10mM [Tris-HCl Buffer Solution](https://phyletica.github.io/lab-protocols/tris-hcl.html).

 <!-- ### 10.
 Sample Submission
 Sample Submission to UGA sequencing facility